Yakin can draw a positive conclusion

 After the two victories at the start, the Swiss national team has a good chance of qualifying for the 2026 World Cup.
 Coach Murat Yakin praises the players, but also urges caution.

 Murat Yakin turns 51 next Monday.
 And the national team coach can look forward to his birthday much more relaxed this time than he did a year ago.
 Back then, his team started the Nations League with two defeats and a goal difference of 1:6.
-Now things look completely different: Two wins with a 7-0 goal difference at the start of the World Cup qualifiers.
+Now things look completely different: At the start of the World Cup qualifiers, they have two wins with a 7-0 goal difference.

 But that's not all: the team's form has been on the up for some time now.
 For the first time in the history of the national team, Switzerland has scored three or more goals in five games in a row.
 For Yakin, this is particularly satisfying after much went against his team last fall.
 "I was tired of always mentioning that we played well but were inefficient," says the national team coach looking back.
 "We've worked on many areas since then: Not only on finishing, but also on vertical play, quick switching and, last but not least, on standards."